Rajpratik71/linux-manPages/foo2zjs.md

               Username string to send to printer.

    Printer Tweaking Options
        These are the options used to customize the operation of foo2zjs for a particular printer.

        -u xoffxyoff
               Set the offset of the start of the printable region from the upper left corner, in pixels [0x0].

        -l xoffxyoff
               Set the offset of the end of the printable region from the lower right corner, in pixels [0x0].

        -L mask
               Send logical clipping amounts implied by -u/-l in the ZjStream [3].

               0   don't send any logical clipping amounts 1   only send Y clipping amount
               2   only send X clipping amount
               3   send both X and Y clipping amounts

        -P     Do not send START_PLANE codes on monochrome output.
 May be needed by some black and white only printers, such as the HP LaserJet 1000.

        -A     AllIsBlack: convert C=1,M=1,Y=1 to just K=1.
 Works with bitcmyk input only.

        -B     BlackClears: K=1 forces C,M,Y to 0.
 Works with bitcmyk input only.

        -X padlen
               Add extra zero padding to the end of BID segments.
 The default is 16 bytes.
-Padding 16 bytes of zeroes is needed for older ZjStream printers, such as the Minolta 2200DL and  HP  LaserJet 1000,  and  seems  harmless  to newer ones, such as the Minolta 2300DL.
+Padding 16 bytes of zeroes is needed for older ZjStream printers, such as the Minolta 2200DL and HP Laser‐
+              Jet 1000, and seems harmless to newer ones, such as the Minolta 2300DL.
 So the default should be good for all cases.

        -z model
               Model.
 Default is 0.